 - Baroque Vienna

-Inside the state hall
+The state hall

-(© Österreichische Nationalbibliothek/Hloch)
+(Press photo © Österreichische Nationalbibliothek/Hloch)

 The National Library’s State Hall (Prunksaal) is a “library room” in the same way the Mona Lisa is a “painting”.

-The building dates back to the early 18th century, when Emperor Charles VI decided he needed somewhere suitable to put his books.
+The building dates back to the early 18th century, when Emperor Charles VI decided he needed somewhere more suitable to put his books.

 Not for Charles a quick shelf from IKEA.